 It’s important to automate as much of this personal marketing as possible.
 If you only had one customer to keep up with, it would be easier to maintain contact.
 When you have hundreds or even thousands of past customers over the years, however, it’s impossible to make meaningful contact without help.

-Valerie Vallancourt is vice president of marketing at Outsell, which provides an AI-driven marketing automation solution to auto dealers.
+Digital marketing and artificial intelligence won’t replace the human touch, but technology does allow motivated professionals the opportunity to build that rapport with customers and keep them coming back.By automating reminders and giving salespeople the tools they need to tend to their flock of customers, the dealership is set up to build a loyal base of returning clients who are happy to do business with “their” dealership.Valerie Vallancourt is vice president of marketing at Outsell, which provides an AI-driven marketing automation solution to auto dealers.
 Since joining the company nearly three years ago, Vallancourt has transformed its marketing, developing a demand-generation engine and implementing new processes for lead generation and tracking.
 These efforts significantly improved inbound lead flow while improving quality, helping Outsell exceed its sales goals.
 Valerie also champions women to be a part of the automotive industry.